neogeny/TatSu/docs/mini-tutorial.rst

 Save the grammar in a file name ``calc_model.ebnf``.

-The ``tatsu.objectmodel.Node`` descendants are synthetized at runtime using ``tatsu.semantics.ModelBuilderSemantics``.
+The ``tatsu.ngmodel.Node`` descendants are synthetized at runtime using ``tatsu.semantics .ModelBuilderSemantics``.

 This is how the model looks like when generated with the ``tatsu.to_python_model()`` function or from the command line with ``tatsu --object-model calc_model.ebnf -G calc_semantics_model.py``:

 .. code:: python

-    from tatsu.objectmodel import Node
+    from tatsu.ngmodel import Node
     from tatsu.semantics import ModelBuilderSemantics